IE6, IE7, IE8 add-on development in VB.NET, C#:

 Windowing and threading

-Internet Explorer opens its windows in separate threads.
-Once an IE window is opened, IE creates an instance of your module, toolbar, or IE bar; the instance fires the OnConnect event; the instance fires the OnDisconnect event when the current tab (window in IE6) is closing.
-You can identify an instance of the IE module by the ID of the thread that opens that window.
-Note that ADXIEBar and ADXIEToolbar provide the Module property that you can cast to your module type.
-Below you will find how different Internet Explorer versions open their windows.
+IE opens its windows in separate threads.
+Once an IE window is opened, IE creates an instance of your IE module, toolbar (IE toolbar module), or IE bar (IE bar module); the instance fires the OnConnect event; the instance fires the OnDisconnect event when the current tab (window in IE6) is closing.
+You can identify an instance of the IE module by the ID of the thread that opens that tab (window).
+Below you will find how different IE versions open their windows.

 And here are some useful properties: